Team USA basketball: 2019 FIBA World Cup roster, schedule, TV info, where players went to college | NCAA.com

 - Derrick White (San Antonio Spurs) | Colorado-Colorado Springs, 2012-15; Colorado, 2016-17

-Thirteen different colleges are represented among Team USA's preliminary 13-man roster, as of Aug.
-21. Duke leads the list with two representatives (Plumlee, Tatum) and the ACC paces all conferences with five former players.
+Twelve different colleges are represented among Team USA's 12-man roster.
+Duke leads the list with two representatives (Plumlee, Tatum) and the ACC paces all conferences with five former players.
 Derrick White, who played three years at Colorado-Colorado Springs before transferring to Colorado, is the only former DII student-athlete.

 The group also includes three former Consensus All-Americans (Walker, 2010-11; Plumlee, 2012-13; Smart, 2012-13) and two national champions (Plumlee, 2010; Walker, 2011).
 Walker was the 2011 NCAA tournament's Most Outstanding Player.